Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Introduction

-Nowadays, the training process of neural networks often involves a large number of parameters and training instances, thereby leading to heavy computational costs.
-Due to the accelerated convergence of momentum methods, they are often adopted in training neural networks for reducing the computational load.
-For different momentum methods, empirical evidence shows that NAG achieves better performance than HB for deep learning~\cite{Schmidt2021,nado2021large}.
-Unfortunately, a theoretical guarantee is inadequate for this phenomenon, which is mainly caused by the non-convex nature of neural network training.
-Recently, some advances have been achieved in analyzing the convergence of GD in training over-parameterized neural networks, where the number of parameters is significantly larger than that of training instances.
-In this perspective, some works extend the results of GD to momentum methods, but their analysis stops short of distinguishing the convergence difference between HB and NAG.
-On the one hand, from a discrete-time view, \cite{wang2020provable} proved that HB can arrive at a global minimum for training a two-layer neural network.
-Following a similar routine, \cite{liu2022provable} established the global convergence guarantee of NAG.
-These two works only provide convergence results with specific hyper-parameters, which remains unclear whether NAG theoretically converges faster than HB.
-On the other hand, from a continuous-time view, Bu \textit{et al.}~\cite{Bu2021} exploited the connection between the limiting ordinary differential equations~(ODEs) and the momentum methods.
-However, their result relies on a low-resolution ODE, which fails to differentiate the convergence behaviors between HB and HB.
-As a result, there is still a gap between practice and theory.
+Nowadays, neural networks have gained remarkable performance in a various tasks owning to their over-parameterization, such as GPT-3 with 175 billion parameters~\cite{Brown2020}.
+As a result, the training process of neural networks suffers from significant computation costs.
+To save the expensive computational resources, momentum methods are widely adopted in the deep learning community due to their acceleration over GD.
+Besides, NAG converges faster than HB in practical neural network training ~\cite{Schmidt2021,nado2021large}.
+Unfortunately, this phenomenon lacks sufficient understandings mainly due to the non-convexity faced by the optimization with neural networks.
+Recently, some advances have been achieved in providing explanations for the convergence of GD in training over-parameterized neural networks.
+Later, some works extended these findings to momentum methods~\cite{wang2020provable,Bu2021,liu2022provable}.
+However, their analysis only establishes convergence guarantees, but stops short of distinguishing the convergence difference between HB and NAG.
+Specifically, existing works can be roughly categorized into two parts: discrete-time and continuous-time.
+For the discrete-time, \cite{wang2020provable} proved that HB can reach a global minimum when training two-layer neural networks.
+Likewise, \cite{liu2022provable} established the global convergence guarantee for NAG.
+These two researches only provide convergence results with specific hyper-parameters, but it is still unclear whether NAG theoretically converges faster than HB in training neural networks.
+From the continuous-time, \cite{Bu2021} exploited the connection between the limiting ordinary differential equations~(ODEs) and the momentum methods.
+However, their result relies on a low-resolution ODE, which fails to differentiate the convergence behavior between HB and NAG.
+As a result, there still exists a gap between practice and theory.